Collegiate Sports Yorkdale.

 “I would be interested in that job,” I told Joe.

-After I completed the job application, Joe informed me that his assistant manager Don would be getting in touch with me.
-I went home anxiously waiting for the phone call.
-The call came later that day and an interview was set up for the end of the week.
+After I completed the job application Joe told me that his assistant manager Don would be getting in touch with me.
+I went home anxiously waiting for his phone call.
+Don called later that day and an interview was set up for the end of the week.

 I was so nervous, I recall it was on the Friday morning when I sat down with Don in his office.
 He informed me that the position included mostly selling, ordering, merchandising and maintaining stock levels.
 The hockey department was one of the largest overall for sales year round.
 Collegiate Sports had seven stores in the Toronto area and the Yorkdale store, although not the largest in square footage it did have the highest sales per square foot in the chain.